 Besides holding the clinics and fundraisers, Animales participates in many community efforts to assist local animals in need.

-Thanks to Joan James and Martha Miranda, feeding stations have been set up at various places in town to feed street dogs and feral cats.
+Thanks to Martha Miranda and Kirsten and Ray Quimby, feeding stations have been set up at various places in town to feed street dogs and feral cats.

 We realize we have a lot of work to do to replace the lost income from the now discontinued Bid4Boquete.
-To that end, we have planned the following events so far for 2016:
+To that end, we have planned the following events for 2017:

 PLANS TO BECOME AN ASSOCIATION

 The Board determined in 2015 that in order to broaden our ability to fundraise here in Panama, we need to become an Asociacion as opposed to the Foundation that we currently are.
 Having the status as an Asociacion enables us to solicit donations from corporations and businesses and give them a tax break through their support.
-That process is underway and, it is hoped, will be completed in 2016.
+That process is near completion.

 Chairman Emeritus, Ruby McKenzie